sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 # Sonic-Mgmt Testbed Setup
 Setting up the sonic-mgmt testbed from Github to your own environment can be a tedious process.
 There are 10+ files that need to be updated before you can run test cases.

 However, this process can be automated with the testbed.yaml file and TestbedProcessing.py script.
 The testbed.yaml file is a configuration file that compiles all the data needed to run the testcases into one file.
 TestbedProcess.py works by pulling information from that configuration file and pushing the data into the files where they belong.
-This guide will outline and facilitate this testbed set up of sonic-mgmt.
+This guide will outline and facilitate the testbed set up of sonic-mgmt.

 # Objective
 The objective of this guide is to outline and facilitate the process of using the testbed.yaml and TestbedProcessing.py files.
-At the end of this guide, you should be able to setup the sonic-mgmt testbed and run the the neighbour testcase.
+At the end of this guide, you should be able to setup the sonic-mgmt testbed and run the the testcases.

 Information for basic set up can be referenced at [Sonic-Mgmt Testbed Setup](https://github.com/Azure/sonic-mgmt/blob/master/ansible/doc/README.testbed.Setup.md).